-Induction is a proof technique which is useful for demonstrating a property for an infinite ladder of propositions (think of our property as being indexed by n, as in P(n).
-Induction begins with a base case (or an anchor) and then proceeds via an inductive case (often $P(k) \rightarrow P(k+1)$ ).
+Induction is a proof technique which is useful for demonstrating a property, or assertion of fact (P(n)), for an infinite ladder of propositions (think of our assertion as being indexed by n, as in P(n), for n a natural number).
+Induction begins with a base case (or an anchor), frequently n = 1, and then proceeds via an inductive case (often $P(k) \rightarrow P(k+1)$).